 “You really do not want to be stuck outdoors wet and cold; staying dry is essential for your comfort and safety,” Jessie says.
 “So even if it doesn’t look like rain, we always carry a rain shell or poncho in our packs.”
 The DiCerbos both swear by the Outdoor Research brand for durability and comfort.
-(This is how your body deals with freezing weather.)
+(Here’s a guide for finding the perfect waterproof jacket for you.)

 Hiking poles: TrailBuddy Trekking Poles

 “The difference between hiking with and without poles is like the difference between dial-up and high-speed Internet,” Dave says.
 “They make a huge difference, helping to prevent injury, improve posture, and they’ve absolutely saved my knees.”
 This set from TrailBuddy is an affordable option for beginners and get rave reviews for being lightweight and comfortable.
 (Learn how you can walk more steps each day.)

 “Getting lost is part of any journey,” Pharr Davis says.
 “That said, you want to learn how to get back on the trail.”
 That starts with having paper maps, preferably waterproof, and a compass you know how to use, Dave says.
 The National Geographic trail maps are highly rated by hikers of all skill levels.
 (Incorporate the best walking workout for older people to your exercise routine.)

 Headlamp: PETZL Tikka

 “Hikers should always carry two sources of light and your phone can only count as one of them,” Pharr Davis says.
 A headlamp is a great way to light up your path while keeping your hands free, she says.
 The DiCerbos recommend the PETZL Tikka headlamp.
 (These are the health gadgets that can save your life.)